Plant Doctor Christopher Satch

 I’ll give you a breakdown of common additives below, but I reiterate – IF you are growing regular houseplants and nothing too uncommon, then you can just use orchid mix for orchids, and regular potting mix for everything else.
 But I know that some of you will try some more exciting plants, and some of them do indeed need to have something adjusted.

-- Perlite – creates aeration in the mix.
+- Perlite – (Available here!) creates aeration in the mix.
 Reduces the weight of the pot, as it is light.
 Perlite is white, and made of superheated volcanic glass.

 - LECA – literally a trendy, hipster lava rock.
+You don’t need this, but if you insist, it’s available here.
 See “Lava rocks” above.

 - Vermiculite – great for water retention and a source of trace minerals… bad for the environment.
 I’m torn.
 It’s such a good soil additive, but the mining of the silicates releases asbestos into the environment at the mining site.
 I would only use on plants that need need need silicates (like Paphiopedilum and SOME aroids).